tronprotocol/tronwallet-adapter/packages/adapters/adapters/README.md

     };
     ```

--   **Don't support `disconnect` by DApp**.
+-   **TronLink Doesn't support `disconnect` by DApp**.
 As TronLinkAdapter doesn't support disconnect by DApp website, call `adapter.disconnect()` won't disconnect from TronLink extension really.
 -   **Auto open TronLink app in mobile browser**.
 If developers call `connect()` method in mobile browser, it will open DApp in TronLink app to get tronlink wallet.

 Others adapters `Constructor` config api can be found in their source code `README`.